codelair-io/jakartaee-mp-archetype/src/main/resources/archetype-resources/README.md

    Whilst developing, `wad` will watch for file changes in `src`, run a `mvn clean install` to a artifact directory which the docker image is mounted to.
 2. Inspect the image using `docker container ls`
 3. Inspect logs using `docker logs development-openliberty-jdk<11/1.8> -f`
+4. If required, use IDE to connect a remote-debugger to the running docker container.
+- Use port `5005` and dt_socket connection

+#### Purpose of .env-file
+<a id="s2ioldevenv"> </a>
+When working with containers, you most probably have to provide credentials to your applications for different S2S (Service-to-Service) or DB connections.
+Although configuration as code is beneficial,

+it's an anti-pattern to store DB passwords in VSC.
+We therefore provide with an `.env-file` text file which is injected into the docker-container (see `dev-run.sh`).
+The file is also `.gitignore`'ed so as to not allow committing it into VSC.

+This is generally only a local-dev environment issue, as docker-swarm / kubernetes / Openshift often solve this by providing injectable secrets for docker containers.

 ### S2I Deployment